 The Nokia Bell Labs Prize is a competition for innovators from participating countries around the globe.
 It seeks to recognize innovations that solve the key challenges facing humanity and provides selected innovators the unique opportunity to collaborate with Nokia Bell Labs researchers to help realize their vision.

 We welcome applications from innovators from participating countries around the globe.
 If you have a game-changing idea and are interested in developing it with leading Nokia Bell Labs researchers, you have come to the right place.

 The competition is open to anyone in the participating countries who meets the eligibility requirements.
-The deadline to enter the contest is May 15, 2020.
+The application deadline for the 2020 Bell Labs Prize is now closed.
 From the hundreds of applications we receive, five-seven finalists are selected to compete for three prizes in early December each year in front of a panel of renowned experts and industry leaders.
 During the final stage, we will assign a Bell Labs Research Partner (BLRP) to help you strengthen your proposal to maximize your chances of winning the prize.
 Your proposal will be judged based on a credible proof-of-concept or set of results that validate the full potential of the innovation.
 Here are the key dates for the competition this year.

 The Eligibility Requirements

 This prize is open to all eligible applicants who register and submit proposals in the general areas of information and communications technologies.
 Participants must meet the following criteria: